The Swedish Right to Public Access gives people the freedom to roam the countryside.

 - Protect the rule of law.
 Sweden promotes the principles of the rule of law through organisations such as the UN, the Council of Europe, the Organization for Security and Cooperation in Europe and in talks with other countries.

 - Protect human rights and international humanitarian law.
+Sweden works actively so that all states, large and small, will respect international law.

 - Fight discrimination.
 In many countries, large groups of people receive far from equal treatment.
 The Swedish government wants to direct special attention to the rights of women, children and people with disabilities.

-Openness on the internet
+Openness on the Internet

 Copyright and innovation